How To Make iPhone Apps – Object Oriented Programming and Classes

 @end

-Notice in line 13, we’ve declared a property.
 There are a couple of key things to note here.

-First of all, we’re always going to start with “@property”.
+First of all, we’re always going to start with @property.

+Next, we have two keywords: nonatomic and strong.
 In order to understand what nonatomic means, you have to understand that when we’re writing code we can specify some commands to run in another thread.
-Thus, you can have parts of your code running and executing in parallel!
-At some point, those other threads that you sent off to do some work will return to the main thread.
+Thus, you can have parts of your code running and executing in parallel.

-So alternatively, if we specify “nonatomic” for our property, that means we’re saying that we don’t need the extra overhead to make our property thread-safe.
-Maybe because we don’t anticipate multiple threads setting it at the same time, or maybe we’re not using multi-threading in our code.
+By default, your property will be atomic.
+Alternatively, if we specify nonatomic for our property, that means we’re saying that we don’t need the extra overhead to make our property thread-safe.

-Next up, we have the property Type.
+Next up, we have the property type.
 Same thing as specifying a variable type; we want to tell others what type of values this property can have.
+And the last part is giving a name to the property.

+How would you access or set a property of an object in Objective-C?
 Let’s say you had a variable called mySuperhero of type Superhero, that was keeping track of a Superhero object.

 You could set the value of a property like this: